nigilmohra/Bluespec_Verilog/Readme.md

 # Bluespec System Verilog (BSV)
-This report contains the installation procedure to setup the Bluespec Compiler (BSC) on Ubuntu 24.04.
-The latest version of the Ubuntu Linux Distribution can be installed from here [Download Ubuntu Desktop | Ubuntu](https://ubuntu.com/download/desktop)
+This repository contains the installation procedure to setup the Bluespec Compiler (BSC) on Ubuntu 24.04.
+The latest version of the Ubuntu Linux Distribution can be installed from here [Download Ubuntu Desktop | Ubuntu](https://ubuntu.com/download/desktop).
+This repository is work in progress.

 # 1. Installation
 ## 1.1.
 Installing the Bluespec Compiler (BSC)